Zakaria Mohieddin

-Zakaria Mohieddin (زكريا محيي الدين, /ar/; 5 July 1918 - 15 May 2012) was an Egyptian military officer, politician, prime minister of Egypt and head of the first Intelligence body in Egypt, the Egyptian General Intelligence Directorate.
+Zakaria Mohieddin (زكريا محيي الدين, /ar/; 5 July 1918 - 15 May 2012) was an Egyptian military officer, politician who served as the 3rd prime minister of Egypt and head of the first Intelligence body in Egypt, the Egyptian General Intelligence Directorate.

 Overview

 Mohieddin attended the Military College in 1938 and was a Staff College graduate in 1948.
 He was the professional army professor of tactics in the Officers Military College from 1940 to 1943 and again from 1950 to 1951.
 He was also the professor of tactics in the Officers Staff College from 1951 to 1952.

 In 1967 following the defeat of Egypt in the Six-Day War, Mohieddin was appointed by president Gamal Abdel Nasser to take over position of president after Nasser's resignation, an appointment he refused.
 In 1968, Mohieddin resigned from all positions and quit public life.
 The same year he was arrested due to his alleged involvement in the coup plans against Nasser.

 As of 2005, after the death of Hussein El-Shafei and until his own death in 2012, Mohieddin and his first cousin Khaled Mohieddin were the last two surviving members of the Revolutionary Command Council.

 On 15 May 2012, Mohieddin died at the age of 93.